David Peterka

 David Peterka (born 21 February 2006) is a Czech track cyclist.
-He was a bronze medalist at the 2025 UEC European Track Championships.
+He was a bronze medalist in the 1 km time trial at the 2025 and 2026 UEC European Track Championships.

 Career

 From Brno, and a member of the Dukla Brno cycling club, in 2022 he underwent an operation in hospital after a heavy crash caused him to break his ribs, collarbone, a collapsed lung and crushed vertebrae.

 He won bronze medals in the team sprint and the 1km time trial at the 2024 UEC Junior European Track Championships in Cottbus.

 He was a gold medalist at the 2024 UCI Junior Track Cycling World Championships in August 2024, in the team sprint.

 He was a bronze medalist at the 2025 UEC European Track Championships in Heusden-Zolder in the 1km time trial in February 2025, whilst still only 18 years-old.